Credit Counseling FAQs

 Are you able to provide counseling in my state?

-Yes!
-If you live anywhere in the United States we are licensed and registered in all 50 states and we’re able to provide credit counseling to you.
-Advantage is a National Non-Profit 501(c)3 credit counseling agency and we can help you no matter where in the US you live.
+If you live in the United States, we are licensed and registered in 38 states and we are able to provide credit counseling to you.
+Check out our States Serviced page to see which states we are able to provide credit counseling in.
+Advantage is a Non-Profit 501(c)3 credit counseling agency and we can help you.

 What kind of certification and training do your counselors go through?